DayneSorvisto/characteristic-function-library/README.md

 Once you represent data as a polynomial or other more advanced algebraic construct (like a function of a complex variable) in this way you can analyze it using algebraic methods and operations.

 Note: The algebraic representation is technically "learned" from the data by first estimating a discrete probaility distribution and there are no restrictions on how this part of the workflow is chosen.
-After this initial learning phase, transformations used are deterministic and strictly algebraic in nature.
+After this initial learning phase, transformations used are deterministic and strictly algebraic in nature, existing in a vector space.

 ## Why use algebra for data analysis?